What is Medicare Part D?

 - Drugs for cosmetic purposes or to promote hair growth

 Are Generic Prescription Drugs Covered By Medicare Part D?

 You can save money if you take generic instead of brand-name drugs.
 Look for Part D plans that have tiers comparing generic and brand-name drugs.
 Tier one and Tier two usually cover generic versions of medications that may cost you nothing or very little compared to brand medications.

-What Plan Is Best When You Don’t Have Prescriptions Right Now, But Want That Coverage For Peace Of Mind?
+What Plan Is Best When You Don’t Have Prescriptions Right Now?

 If you do not currently have prescriptions for any medical needs, but still want a coverage safety net, look for a plan with a low monthly premium and/or deductible.
 That way, you have the coverage if and when you need it.